Korean Canadians: Pre-Modern Era

 The foundations of the bilateral relationship between Canada and Korea, first began with Canadian Christian missionaries.
 They aided the Korean people both with medical, agricultural, and evangelical needs; kickstarting the modernization of Korea and bridging the gap for Korean immigrants.
 The earliest known contact between Korean and Canadian citizens can be traced back to the Canadian missionaries that settled in Korea in 1888.
 The first Canadian to arrive in Korea on missionary work was James Gale who arrived in Korea on December 15, 1888.
 Gale contributed massively to the fostering of Korean-Canadian relations as he immersed himself in the culture, adopting the Korean way of living, and ultimately published the first Korean-English dictionary in 1897.
 Gale was the first of many Canadian missionaries to immerse themselves in Korean culture, and the outward respect shown by the missionaries earned them trust from the Korean locals.
-This trust-based relationship was emphasized during the Japanese occupation of Korea from 1950-1953, when Korean people found refuge in Canada through their connections with the Canadian missionaries that had returned back to Canada, a majority of them being sent back under Japanese rule.
+This trust-based relationship was emphasized during the Japanese occupation of Korea from 1950 to 1953, when Korean people found refuge in Canada through their connections with the Canadian missionaries that had returned to Canada, a majority of them being sent back under Japanese rule.
 The missionaries that resided in Canada aided Korean immigrants with their own immigration to Canada, fostering a strong sense of community and resilience.